Push for the representation of local energy projects

-As more local towns consider solar farms and wind turbines, more people are paying notice.
+WEST SPARTA, N.Y.
+(WROC) — As more local towns consider solar farms and wind turbines, more people are taking notice.
 Two state lawmakers say local voices are being shut out of the process.

 In Livingston County alone, they say three proposed energy projects are not being vetted by state board members with local representation.